 Inclusive leadership is the ongoing commitment to create psychological safety for your team.
 When your employees feel safe, they are empowered to share opinions, express ideas, and make mistakes.
-And that is when you will unlock their greatest potential.
+And that is when you will innovate your business.

 Here are our five foundational ways you can show inclusive leadership.